 This study suggests ways nature connection may increase meaning in life, especially from being immersed in areas high in greenness and biodiversity.
 The study Abstract is available on the Breamish Valley community website, and a summary article of the study can be found in John Muir Trust’s journal (pages 30-31).

 Wilson, M. (2012).
 Coming to our senses: An intuitive inquiry into the transformative effects of nature connection.
-Liverpool John Moore University: unpublished MSc Research. pdf summary of results.
+Liverpool John Moore University: unpublished MSc Project. pdf summary of results.